balanced/balanced-docs/api/bank_account_verifications.rst

 bank account verifications
 ==========================

-NOTE: You'll only need to verify a bank account if you're planning to later debit that account, which is a functionality only available through our ACH Debits private beta.
+**NOTE** You'll only need to verify a bank account if you're planning to later debit that account, which is a functionality only available through our ACH Debits private beta.
 Email support@balancedpayments.com to request access.

+**NOTE** If you're sending money to a bank account, known as issuing a credit, you do **NOT** need to verify the bank account

 Before you can debit a bank account you need to verify that you have access to it.
 Balanced allows you to do this by creating a Verification for a